U.S. Brand Protection & Trademark Seminar

 In addition to the academic component of the seminar, BSKB strives to help our non-U.S. participants experience, enjoy and appreciate the American way of life and culture.
 Likewise our U.S. participants have a chance to explore the Washington, D.C. area and learn about the cultures of their non-U.S. classmates.
 Many friendships and business relationships are made during the course of the seminar that last long after the seminar concludes.

 Estimated 18 hours of Virginia CLE credit will be available.
 Participants can use the Virginia credit approval form to apply for credit in their respective states.

+Lectures are held at the Falls Church, Virginia offices of BSKB, in the metropolitan Washington, DC area.
 Classes will be held from 9:30 a.m. to approximately 4:00 p.m. each day, and lunch will be provided.
-Social events providing dinner will be held on Tuesday and Thursday evening.
+Social events providing dinner will also be available at no additional cost.

-Registrations are due by March 14, 2020, and preference in registration will be given to BSKB clients and prospective clients.
-The cost for the 2020 Seminar is $1,250.
+The registration deadline is March 10, 2023.
+Preference in registration will be given to BSKB clients and prospective clients.
+The cost for the 2023 Seminar is $1,250.
 This includes all lecture materials, digital text book, lunches and social events.

 Please contact BSKB with any questions.

 Principles of Brand Protection